 However, for myself I watch films for different reasons and each time I watch them it’s for difference reasons.
 I watched this one a couple of times and found it enjoyable both times, the second because I know the atmosphere I was expecting and it worked.
-It’s very stylish, Leigh is great and the weird, awkward digital synth-laden soundtrack created by a then unknown “new age” composer Yanni makes it more alien.
+It’s very stylish, Leigh is great and the weird, awkward digital synth-laden soundtrack created by a then unknown “new age” composer Yanni makes it even more alien.

 There’s two versions of the cover packaging for this film: the first showing the Leigh’s character with her back to the audience, wearing a backless, lace-up PVC dress.
 There’s also another cover with Leigh in a more artistic rendering, in a black bob which a hairstyle she does not wear in the film.
 In most cases these situations arise due to a film being marketed to different audiences in different countries.

 Finally, as a sidenote: Peter Coyote’s real name is Peter Cohon.
 He changed his name to Coyote after he had ingested peyote and had a hallucination in which he saw his footprints as coyote paw-prints.
 A few years later, he came across Coyote’s Journal, a poetry magazine, and recognized its logo as the same paw-prints he had seen during his drug-induced experience so therefore changed his name.